 Wallace is a tiny town located in the state of South Carolina.
 With a population of 843 people and just one neighborhood, Wallace is the 192nd largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wallace is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Wallace isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wallace are a mix of both white- and blue-collar jobs.
 Overall, Wallace is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Wallace who work in healthcare suport services (28.95%), food service (22.81%), and art, media, and design (11.84%).

 Of important note, Wallace is also a town of artists.
 Wallace has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Wallace’s character.

-Wallace is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wallace does not have a public transit system used by locals to get to and from work.

 In terms of college education, Wallace ranks among the least educated cities in the nation, as only 1.19% of people over 25 have a bachelor's degree or advanced degree.